babanomania/brewlytics/README.md

 ```bash
 docker-compose up --build
 ```
-The Postgres and Metabase containers store their data in named volumes, so your databases survive `docker-compose down`.
+All Postgres containers (oltp-db, olap-db and metabase-db) store their data in named volumes, so your databases survive `docker-compose down`.

 * API Gateway: `http://localhost:8000`
 * Airflow: `http://localhost:8080`
 * Metabase: `http://localhost:3000`
-* Flyway runs automatically to provision both databases
+* Flyway runs automatically to provision all databases

 If everything works, pat yourself on the back.
 If not, blame YAML.